On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Review of doubly robust -estimators

 \begin{example}{(Partially linear regression model).} Consider the model

-discussed by \citet{robinson1988root}, where $m_0(L)=E(Y|A=0,L)$.
+where $m_0(L)=\mathbb{E}(Y|A=0,L)$ and $A$ is one-dimensional.
 This model is defined by the key restriction that $A$ acts linearly on the conditional mean of $Y$, and this effect is not modified by $L$.
-If the identification conditions for causal inference in observational studies hold (in particular, that there is no unmeasured confounding) and $A$ is dichotomous, then $\theta_0$ can be interpreted as the average causal effect of $A$ on $Y$ a.k.a. $E(Y^1-Y^0)$, where $Y^a$ denotes the counterfactual outcome that would be observed were $A$ set to level $a$. \end{example}
+If the identification conditions for causal inference in observational studies hold (in particular, that there is no unmeasured confounding) and $A$ is dichotomous, then $\theta_0$ can be interpreted as the average causal effect of $A$ on $Y$ a.k.a. $\mathbb{E}(Y^1-Y^0)$, where $Y^a$ denotes the counterfactual outcome that would be observed were $A$ set to level $a$.